 The Massachusetts economy remains diversified among several industrial and non-industrial sectors.
-The four largest sectors of the economy, real estate, rental and leasing, professional and technical services, government and manufacturing, contributed 48.6 percent of the GDP in 2013.
-The real estate, rental and leasing sector returned in 2013 as the largest contributor.
+The four largest sectors of the economy, real estate, rental and leasing, professional and technical services, government, and manufacturing, contributed 47.9 percent of the GDP in 2014.
+The real estate, rental and leasing sector remained the largest contributor in 2014.
 The following bar chart displays the latest sector contributions to the Massachusetts GDP.